Dclark34/Connect-Four/readme.md

 	-***updatePieceCounter (would this be a method for an object or a standalone function?
 I’m thinking of the depleting poke-balls counter and how I can link something like that to the game logic.
 Where if your available pieces = 0 => game 		over / draw/ can’t click the board anymore).
 ```

+## Stretch Goals:

+1. Update Message to say *Red* team and *Black* team.

+2. Move Display and restart buttons to the side of the board on desktop.

+3. Add win animation (confetti or solitaire win).

+4. Improve highlight when hovering over a column.
+Include highlight on next available circle IN that column.

+5. Add animation and sfx of pieces falling out the bottom of board and off screen when the reset button is hit.

+6. Dark mode.

+7. Custom colors for pieces.